 30. Insert another track bolt into the second hole.
 Tighten a nut onto the bolt.

 31. Check to make sure that the two marks at the top of the #10 plate are on the flat part of the track.
 Drill two 1/4" holes through the marks on the top of the plate on the flat part of the track.
 If preferable, you can remove the track and lay it on a bench to drill the two holes.
-Ream the holes with the step drill bit afterwards.
+Ream the holes with the step drill bit afterward.

 32. Insert a track bolt into the two holes and tighten a nut onto each bolt.